parham-alvani/entertainment/README.md

 ## Introduction

-We love escape-rooms and going to cinema, here we gather the list of the ones we went.
+We love escape-rooms, cinema, etc., here we gather the list of the ones we went.

 ## Escape Rooms